 We all know how important sleep is to allow your body to stop and recharge, but sometimes life’s busy commitments and stresses can rob us of the zzz's we need to recover.
 Take a look below at our top 13 tips to help you get a good night's sleep and improve your overall quality of life.

 - Limit your caffeine intake in the afternoon.
 Caffeine is a huge barrier to sleep so opting for a coffee alternative instead is your best bet for a good night’s sleep.
 We suggest replacing your daily cuppa with our Cacao Bliss Chocolate Drink, Instant Dande Latte or Spiced Vanilla Turmeric Latte.
-However, if you do find yourself needing a little boost to power you through that 3pm slump, we recommend our berrylicious BALANCE – An Energising Blend by Ashy Bines 210g.

 - Avoid long afternoon naps, especially if you have trouble sleeping already.
 If you find yourself really needing to recharge, set an alarm for 20 minutes and lie down.
 If you happen to go to sleep great, but be sure to get up after the alarm goes off.